 Goal #1: Update your resume and LinkedIn profile

-Another advantage of having a polished LinkedIn profile?
-Recruiters often use LinkedIn to help identify passive job seekers.
-If you maintain a solid online profile, you’ll increase the likelihood that a recruiter will take a closer look at you.
+While you’re at it, add the impact statement to your LinkedIn profile.
+Your profile is essentially your online resume, so review it to make sure it reflects the same information as your traditional resume.
+Recruiters also use LinkedIn to identify passive job seekers.
+With a solid online profile, you’ll increase the likelihood that a recruiter will take a closer look at you.

 Goal #2: Strengthen your skill set